JB1308-00/web4intern/README.md

-# MacOS Face Scan + Passcode Demo
+# MacOS + Passcode Demo

 Open `index.html` in your browser to view the demo.

 Files:
 - `index.html` — markup for the MacOS-style screen
 - `styles.css` — layout and animation styling
-- `script.js` — face scan sequence and passcode interaction
+- `script.js` — passcode interaction

-The demo starts with a face scan, then switches to the passcode panel automatically.
+The demo starts with a passcode entry, then switches to the main panel automatically.